microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/authoring-example.md

-# Example: Authoring a unit test
+# Writing a Unit Test

 To illustrate some unit testing techniques for an object-oriented language, let's start with an example of some code we wish to add unit tests for.
 In this example, we have a configuration class that contains all the startup options